tensorflow/community/rfcs/20210119-determinism.md

 2. We will add a special mode to TensorFlow where every time a non-stateful op is run, TensorFlow will rerun the op several times and assert the outputs are the same each time.
 We will then run the TensorFlow unit tests with this mode as part of the nightly tests.
 Doing so ensures that for each op that is run as part of a unit test, it will be tested for determinism.

 3. When adding determinism to an op which previously was nondeterministic, an explicit unit test will be added that checks for determinism.
-This is slightly redundant with the special mode described above, but the explicit unit test can be part of the presubmit tests instead of the nightly tests, and can test on inputs that are very likely to demonstrate nondeterminism if it exists.
+Unlike running unit tests with the special mode above, the explicit unit tests can be part of the presubmit tests instead of the nightly tests, and can test on inputs that are very likely to demonstrate nondeterminism if it exists.

 ### Op Review and changes